cap-ma/task_mahsulotCom/README.md

-# KazanExpress test for Python developer
+# UnicalExpress test for Python developer
 Here lies the description and requirements of the test task for Python/Django Developer position applicants.

 ## Task goal